narqm/stylus/README.md

 ## Description

-The Restful PDF Metadata Updater takes advantage of the [_Google Books Dynamic Links_](https://developers.google.com/books/docs/dynamic-links) API, which in their own words, "allows you to create more customizable, reliable links to Google Books."
+The Restful PDF Metadata Updater takes advantage of the [_Google Books Dynamic Links_](https://developers.google.com/books/docs/dynamic-links) API, which according to Google, "allows you to create more customizable, reliable links to Google Books."

-The script works by taking the PDF filename and user inputs and building an API call around it.
-It then parses the returned JSON data and prompts the user for correctness.
-After this it overwrites the PDF's author, title, and moddate fields while retaining everything else.
+The script works by taking the PDF file name and user inputs and building an API call around it.
+Then formatting the returned _JSON_ and prompting the user for correctness.
+After this it overwrites the PDF's author, title, and modification date fields with new values.

-It also now supports inserting or replacing a PDF cover pages using _Google Books Static Links_ and the [_iTunes Search API_](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/index.html) to get high resolution cover pages.
+It also supports inserting or replacing a PDF cover page using _Google Books Static Links_ and the [_iTunes Search API_](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/index.html) or a local file to get high resolution cover pages.

 ## Installation
 This script requires Python 3 to run, you can get it [here](https://www.python.org/downloads/).